RainbowGravity/course/7. Template homework/AWS/Terraform/README.md

 * [varscript.tfvars](varscript.tfvars) is a file with values for the template variables.
 File is creating/updating automatically after you write last tag during the wrapper-script run and according to this file Terarform will initiate the ```terrafrom plan``` command and update files described above too.

 ## About wrapper script
 Wrapper script is used for easy variables management.
 You can use the script with and without options arguments, or set not all of them.
-Tag arguments can't be set, you must enter the manually every time.
+Tag arguments can't be set, you must enter them manually every time.

 Every entered variable will be written to the [varscript.tfvars](varscript.tfvars) file only after your apply for this action.
 You will see a table with variables you have set and decide then decide to write or not this changes.
 If you will enter 'yes' then script will start ```terrafrom plan``` with this variables.
 You can read this plan in [template_homework_plan.txt](template_homework_plan.txt) and then apply it from script answering 'yes' too.